seri/gettc/README.md

 - Python 3
 - Go

 And support for more languages is just around the corner.

+    > You can email me to request support for your favourite language.
+I will
+    > prioritize development on the most requested ones.

 You write the function definition and the generated solution will take care of running it against the downloaded input and output files.